 This post may contain affiliate links.

 Taking charge of our children’s education can be both empowering and daunting.
-Many of us turned down this road looking for options in education but found ourselves wading through cluttered websites, confusing curriculum spreadsheets, and state standards that require a degree in Bureaucracy to decipher.
+Many of us turned down this road looking for options in education but found ourselves wading through cluttered websites, confusing curriculum spreadsheets, and state standards.

 While there are many paths to research and consider, most of us need a way to simply begin.
 And we need to start with small, doable steps.